DevMountain/node-bcrypt-mini/README.md

 </details>

+## Summary

+You are now able to use form based, local authentication via bcrypt to have users signup, login, logout, and access their data.
+Authentication will allow your projects to be more flexible, dynamic, and engaging, and using bcrypt will help make sure that your users data is safe.

 ## Contributions

 If you see a problem or a typo, please fork, make the necessary changes, and create a pull request so we can review your changes and merge them into the master repo and branch.